Unidocs1/sphinx_repo_manager/source/getting_started/sdks/index.rst

 Data Structures
 ~~~~~~~~~~~~~~~

-All data structures within the AcceleratXR platform are defined as classes, typically under a sub-folder named `models`.
+All data structures within the Xsolla Backend engine are defined as classes, typically under a sub-folder named `models`.
 Each model class within the SDK is backed by one or more REST API endpoints and associated service classes for accessing
 that data model.